 3. Select DC Voltage on the tester and turn the ignition switch to the ON position.
-4. On the harness side, connect the black tester lead to the black wire (ground) and the red tester lead to the blue wire.
+4. Connect the black tester lead to the black wire and the red tester lead to the blue wire.
 The meter should read battery voltage.
 If not, check the wiring.
-5. Use a flat, metal apparatus (or open-ended wrench) to contact the entire surface of the sensor.
+5. Use a flat, metal apparatus (or open-ended wrench) to contact the entire bottom surface of the sensor.
 Typical meter reading is 0.8 volts.
 If not, the sensor must be replaced.